flamego/flamego/docs/content/core-concepts.md

 {{< /callout >}}

 You may register handlers for your own return value types.
-Flamego matches the route handler's returned value types to the registered return handler's non-`flamego.Context` arguments.
+A custom return handler must accept `flamego.Context` as its first argument.
+Flamego matches the route handler's returned value types to the remaining arguments by exact type first, then by assignability in registration order.

 ```go
 package main